jbird33/goldberg_drywall/README.md

 - Bid Amount (total amount sent to customer via contract)
 - Contact (Commonly not the Customer direct i.e., Superintendent, Foreman)

 Each of these collected bits of information is formatted so that the user can view the data in a profile type setting, or in a complete list of all.
-This will be so for both the Customer, and the Job Listings.
+This will be so for both the _Customer_, and the _Job_ listings.
 The complete list page will have limited information shown but, have the capability to move to the profile.
 In the profile setting, the user can see the more detailed information, edit the selected fields, or delete the profile altogether.

 ## List of Technologies Used / Dependencies